CEOs were asked: What is the best holiday gift you ever received?

 Let me use this opportunity to wish everybody a Happy, Healthy and blessed Holiday Season.

 James “Jimmy” Tate, co-owner and president of TKA-Evolution Apparel and of Tate Capital, and co-founder of Tate Development Corp.

 The best Christmas gift that I ever received was a King James Bible by my deceased grandmother, Pastor Iver-Lee Baldwin.
 She advised me life would be hard but as long as I trusted in the Lord.
 I could get through any adversity.
 My grandmother further explained that I could always turn to the Bible and God for the answers I needed in life.

 Since then, I have become a firm believer that no matter what you put your mind to, everyone is capable of achieving greatness.
 I understand that everyone may not have the same experiences in life.

 When my grandmother gifted me my first Bible, she also taught me that with faith (in God) and in yourself, everyone has a gift and purpose in this life.
 You have to believe in you before anyone else will.

 Rashad D. Thomas, vice president of business connect and community outreach for the Miami Super Bowl Host Committee

-Dorcas L. Wilcox, CEO of Miami Bridge Youth & Family Services
+Dorcas L. Wilcox, CEO of Miami Bridge Youth and Family Services, Inc.